What Is Number Model In Math

 Types of Number Models

 • Equations: These are the most common type of number model.
 They use mathematical symbols to express relationships between numbers and variables.
-For example, 3 + 5 = 8 is a simple equation that models the addition of two numbers.
+Here's one way to look at it: 3 + 5 = 8 is a simple equation that models the addition of two numbers.

 • Diagrams: Visual representations like bar models, number lines, and area models can be incredibly helpful in understanding mathematical concepts.
-For instance, a bar model can illustrate the relationship between parts and a whole, making it easier to solve proportion problems.
+Here's a good example: a bar model can illustrate the relationship between parts and a whole, making it easier to solve proportion problems.

 • Graphs: Graphs are used to represent functions and relationships between variables.
 A graph can visually show how one quantity changes in relation to another, allowing for quick analysis and interpretation.